Alcohol Labeling: TTB

 Unlike most other food and beverages, which are regulated by FDA, most alcohol labels are regulated by TTB, which does not require comprehensive, mandatory alcohol labeling.
 That’s why consumers can’t tell from its label how many calories or what ingredients are in a Samuel Adams Boston Lager.
 But, a Truly Hard Seltzer, which is made by the same company and has the same alcohol by volume as Boston Lager, must list calories, ingredients, and other nutritional information because it is one of the relatively few alcoholic products that falls under FDA regulation.

 In 2003, CSPI, CFA, NCL, and a coalition of 66 other organizations and eight individuals, including four deans of schools of public health, petitioned TTB to fix this flawed system.
-But, more than nineteen years later, TTB is still dragging its feet in responding.
-Instead, TTB has only put in place a voluntary system that allows companies to put nutrition and allergy information on their products if they so choose.
+More than nineteen years later, TTB still had not acted on this Citizen Petition.
+Instead, by 2022, TTB had only put in place a voluntary system that allowed companies to put nutrition and allergy information on their products if they so choose.

 The Lawsuit

-After years of inactivity on the petition, we sued TTB and the Treasury Department to force the agency to respond to our 2003 requests.
-Specifically, we argued TTB violated the Administrative Procedure Act by not responding to the petition within a reasonable time.
+After years of inactivity on the Petition, in October 2022, we sued TTB and the Treasury Department to force the agency to respond to our 2003 requests.
+Specifically, we argued TTB violated the Administrative Procedure Act by not responding to the Petition within a reasonable time.
 The lawsuit was filed in United States District Court for the District of Columbia.

-In response to the lawsuit, in November 2022, TTB sent a letter to Plaintiffs in which it agreed to issue proposed rules requiring standardized alcohol content, calorie, and allergen labeling on all alcoholic products under its jurisdiction.
-TTB also agreed to begin preliminary rulemaking on mandatory ingredient labeling.
+In response to the lawsuit, in November 2022, TTB sent a letter to Plaintiffs in which it agreed to issue: (1) a proposed rule on “mandatory nutrient and alcohol content labeling;” (2) a proposed rule on “mandatory allergen labeling;” and (3) a preliminary rulemaking on “mandatory ingredient labeling.”